-Master Plan and the FY08 CIP Process
+Master Plan and the Proposed FY09 CIP Process

-In October and November of 2006, the MWRA presented its updated Master Plan to the Board of Directors which identified over \$3.1 billion in system needs over the FY07-48 timeframe.
-The Master Plan identified approximately \$2.0 billion in wastewater needs and \$1.1 billion in waterworks needs.
+In October and November of 2006, staff presented to the Board highlights of the Master Plan and identified over \$3.1 billion in system needs over the FY07-48 timeframe.
+The Wastewater portion of the Master Plan identified needs of \$2.0 billion and the Waterworks portion of the Master Plan presentation identified needs of \$1.1 billion.
+The Master Plan accounts for projects incorporated in the FY07 CIP, projects eliminated as line items in earlier CIP cycles, and newly-identified projects.

-An evaluation process, driven by the prioritization of projects developed during master planning, organizational capacity, and financial feasibility, was conducted to determine which projects would be incorporated into the Final FY08 CIP and the next five-year cap period.
 All Master Plan projects were prioritized on a scale from 1 to 5, with 1 being projects considered critical and 5 considered desirable.
-Complete rating scale and criteria is presented below:
+It is important to note that much of the future spending outlined in the Master Plan is for the repair or replacement of existing infrastructure (water distribution lines, wastewater interceptors, and facility equipment), although water system redundancy is also a major theme.
+The rating scale and criteria is presented below: